-This definitive textbook introduces students to these potential issues and covers other key topics including consumer behavior, the history of the consumer movement, personal finance, legal rights and responsibilities, as well as marketing and advertising.
+This definitive textbook introduces students to these potential issues and covers other key topics including consumer behavior, the history of the consumer movement, personal finance, legal rights and responsibilities, and marketing and advertising.
 Combining theory and practice, students are introduced to both the fundamentals of consumer economics and how to become better-informed consumers themselves.

-● A Companion Website with powerpoints for each chapter.
+- A companion website with PowerPoint slides for each chapter.

-Fully updated, this textbook is suitable for students studying consumer sciences—what works, what doesn’t, and how consumers are changing.
+Fully updated, this textbook is suitable for students studying consumer sciences—what works, what does not, and how consumers are changing.

 Table of Contents

 1 Consumers in a changing world